Nathan Healy

 Hickory Electricity Prices

-North Carolina electricity rates have climbed from 11.3 cents per kWh in 2021 to 14.1 cents in 2024—a 25% increase in just three years that directly impacts Hickory household budgets.
+North Carolina electricity rates climbed from 11.3 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — a nearly 25% increase in just three years.
+Hickory homeowners served by Duke Energy Progress have felt that shift directly in their monthly bills.

 Price of Energy: North Carolina vs National Average